working-group-purescript-es/purescript-elmish/docs/getting-started.md

 type State = { word :: String }
 ```

-The `init` function should change accordingly:
+The `init` function should provide initial state of the right type:

 ```haskell
 init :: Transition Message State